superfly/sprites-go/packages/port-watcher/README.md

 make test
 ```

+The package includes comprehensive tests including:
+- Unit tests for parsing TCP data
+- Integration tests for port detection
+- Network namespace tests (Linux only) that verify namespace isolation and monitoring
+- Tests are automatically skipped on non-Linux systems

 ## Limitations

 - Only monitors TCP ports (not UDP)
 - Only monitors specific addresses: localhost (127.0.0.1, ::1) and all interfaces (0.0.0.0, ::)
 - Requires access to `/proc` filesystem (Linux only)
+- Requires `nsenter` command (Linux only)
 - May require appropriate permissions to read `/proc/*/fd/*` for other processes
+- Requires CAP_SYS_ADMIN capability or root privileges to use `nsenter`

 ## License